Learn About Plant Micropropagation and Tissue Culture

-The hobbyist may start using a kitchen or laundry at home (obviously with everything sterilized); equipped with a home made transfer chamber (laminar flow cabinet) and a shelf or bench with a grow – light (artificial lighting).
-This can be sufficient to get started; provided everything is kept sterile.
+The hobbyist may start using a kitchen or laundry at home (ensuring everything is fully sterilized); equipped with a home made transfer chamber (laminar flow cabinet) and a shelf or bench with a grow – light (artificial lighting).
+This can be sufficient to get started, provided everything is kept sterile.

 This is similar to a kitchen.
 In a commercial facility it would commonly contain: